Working Papers

 Show abstract

-We provide the first large-scale evidence on the effects of delivering postsecondary education grants through college savings accounts on account opening, parental saving behavior, and college enrollment.
-Specifically, we study the Canada Learning Bond (CLB), a federal program that deposits up to $2,000 into registered college savings accounts for children from low-income families, with funds accessible only upon college enrollment.
-We identify the effects of CLB eligibility using administrative microdata from British Columbia and a difference-in-discontinuities design around the date-of-birth eligibility cutoff.
-We find three key results.
-First, CLB eligibility increases college savings account ownership by 7 percentage points and, despite requiring no parental contributions, 72% of parents induced to open accounts voluntarily choose to contribute their own funds.
-Second, these behavioral effects extend beyond eligible children: parents also open accounts and increase saving for older, ineligible siblings.
-Third, CLB eligibility raises bachelor’s degree enrollment by 4.6 percentage points for eligible children and 2.4 percentage points for older siblings.
-This sibling spillover, which occurs absent any direct grant to these older children, provides clean causal evidence that induced parental saving itself expands college access, not the direct transfer alone.
-Our findings demonstrate that the design of financial aid matters: delivering grants through college savings accounts generates behavioral responses that amplify program impacts beyond the transfer itself.
+We provide the first large-scale evidence on the effects of delivering student grants through college savings accounts.
+We study the Canada Learning Bond (CLB), a federal program that deposits up to $2,000 into the college savings accounts of children from low-income families, with funds accessible only upon college enrollment.
+Using administrative microdata and a difference-in-discontinuities design around the date-of-birth eligibility cutoff, we identify the causal effects of CLB eligibility and present four main results.
+First, half of eligible children receive CLB transfers into a college savings account.
+Second, CLB eligibility triggers a significant parental saving response, more than doubling the effects on savings relative to the grant transfer alone.
+Third, CLB eligibility raises bachelor’s degree enrollment by 4.6 percentage points.
+Fourth, bachelor’s degree enrollment also rises for older siblings who receive no direct grant but whose parents open accounts and save on their behalf.
+Together, these findings suggest that the design of financial aid matters: delivering grants through savings accounts can generate responses that amplify program impacts beyond the transfer itself.

 Publications